Robust Preference for Dark Sector Interactions

 The situation is qualitatively different in the CF scenario.
 In this case, we find a strong preference for a negative coupling, $\beta < 0$, and a phantom DE EoS, $w < -1$.
 This combination implies a net transfer of energy from DE to DM.
 As a result, DE is suppressed at intermediate and high redshifts, while DM is continuously fed by the interaction and dilutes more slowly than in $\Lambda$CDM.
 This leads to a progressive late-time enhancement of the matter abundance, with present-day values as large as $\Omega_{\mathrm{m}} \sim 0.6$, significantly higher than those inferred in the CQ, $\Lambda$CDM, and CPL scenarios.
 At the background level, the enhanced DM abundance is compensated by the strongly phantom DE EoS, allowing the model to reproduce the observed distance measurements despite its extreme late-time properties.
 At the perturbation level, this regime is associated with a strongly suppressed growth of structure, yielding very low values of $\sigma_8$ and $S_8$ compared to those typically obtained in the other models.
 While this indicates that the CF realization lies in an extreme corner of the IDE parameter space, the corresponding best-fit solutions still provide fits to the CMB, BAO, and SN data considered in this work that are better than those of $\Lambda$CDM and CPL.
 A detailed discussion of the background and perturbation evolution, together with a more quantitative assessment of the implications for structure formation, is provided in the \textit{Supplementary Material}.

-To provide a more quantitative comparison of the overall improvements in goodness of fit across the different models, we compute, for each model, $\Delta\chi^2_{\rm MAP}$ relative to $\Lambda$CDM, defined as the difference in $\chi^2$ between the model and $\Lambda$CDM evaluated at the maximum a posteriori (MAP).
-In addition, we compute the Deviance Information Criterion (DIC) to provide a complementary assessment of model performance.
+To quantitatively compare the goodness of fit across models, we compute the $\Delta\chi^2_{\rm MAP}$ relative to $\Lambda$CDM and the Deviance Information Criterion (DIC) for a complementary model assessment.
 The results summarized in Table~\ref{tab:delta_chi2_dic} show that the CF model provides the largest improvement over $\Lambda$CDM, yielding the most favourable values of both $\Delta\chi^2_{\rm MAP}$ and $\Delta{\rm DIC}$ across almost all data combinations.
 The only exception is the CMB+DESI case, for which the $\Delta{\rm DIC}$ mildly favours CPL, while the $\Delta\chi^2_{\rm MAP}$ still prefers CF. The CPL parametrization consistently ranks as the second-best model, while the CQ scenario typically follows as the third.
 Importantly, however, despite ranking third, CQ still exhibits a clear and statistically significant improvement over $\Lambda$CDM and remains highly competitive with both CF and CPL.
 This is particularly noteworthy given that CQ is defined at the level of a well-posed Lagrangian theory, rather than as a purely phenomenological parametrization.